 Long-distance buses also run between Tanzania’s major cities and the main centres of neighbouring countries, including Nairobi and Mombasa in Kenya, and Lilongwe in Malawi.

-Taxis are available in all major towns and cities, but they generally are not metered so it’s best to negotiate the fare before setting off on a journey.
-Taxis are identifiable by their white number plates.
-They are normally independently operated and can be hailed on the street – although a safer option is to find one at a designated taxi stand.
+Taxis are available in all major towns and cities, but they generally aren't metered so it’s best to negotiate the fare before setting off on a journey.
+Compared to the buses and data-dala, taxi's can be rather expensive in Tanzania.
+They are identifiable by their white number plates, are normally independently operated and can be hailed on the street – although a safer option is to find one at a designated taxi stand.

 Driving in Tanzania

-Tanzanian roads are generally in a poor condition, especially in rural areas where roads are not tarred and a four-wheel drive vehicle is necessary.
+Tanzanian roads are generally in poor condition, especially in rural areas where roads are not tarred and a four-wheel-drive vehicle is necessary.
 Traffic can be chaotic in the cities, especially in Dar es Salaam, and Tanzanian drivers are notorious for disobeying the rules of the road.

 Expats living in Tanzania will likely need their own vehicle.
 Many living in the main centres hire a driver for their daily commutes in order to avoid having to navigate the poorly maintained roads and traffic congestion.